-Students in the competition are judged on originality, the product fits a unique section of the market; production, processing the product must be feasible; and marketability, the product should have consumer appeal.
+Students in the competition are judged on three separate aspects: originality- the product fits a unique section of the market, production- processing the product must be feasible, and marketability- the product should have consumer appeal.
 These criteria allow students to apply what they learn in class to real-life situations.
-In addition, it requires students to think critically, be creative and innovative.
+In addition, it requires students to think critically, be creative, and innovative.

 2016 - “Beyond the Bar” is a frozen yogurt sandwich containing vanilla matcha green tea-flavored frozen Greek yogurt with a chocolate swirl, in between two oat blend honey granola wafers.
 It combines sweet-tooth satisfaction, natural energy enhancers, and nutrients.

 Beyond the Bar was recently named one of three finalists in the 2016 National Dairy Council New Product Competition.